 - PACMA: Animal Party – a Spanish political party that works for animal rights.

-Tourist services in Spain
+Embassies and services for foreign nationals in Spain

 Lost or stolen property in Spain

 - Lost property: if you lose a valuable item or are a victim of theft, contact the local police.
 If you lose an item on a train or at an airport in Spain, contact the transport provider first.